carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

     print('Dataset already exists')
 ```

 We can verify that the new dataset was correctly created by checking the **Datasets** tab in AzureML Workspace, where we should find the dataset **concrete_baseline**.
-We can also see the Datastore where we uploaded the data, the default data store for the workspace.
+We can also see the Datastore where we uploaded the data, **dsazmlprj14**, or the associated datastore created with the workspace.
 We confirm that the data file, **concrete.csv**, was uploaded to the **concrete_data_baseline** folder.

 We can also look at the dataset by selecting the **Explore** tab on this page, which directs us to the data dump of the dataset.
 We can also see that features and labels are all numerical, as they all have a **00** near their name.
 We can also see that the dataset has 1030 instances.